consensus-shipyard/ipc/README.md

-# FileCoin IPC FEVM Actors
+# IPC Solidity Actors

-**‼️ The IPC Agent, the IPC actors, and eudico haven't been audited, tested in depth, or otherwise verified.
+**‼️ The IPC Agent, the IPC actors, and Eudico haven't been audited, tested in depth, or otherwise verified.
 Moreover, the system is missing critical recovery functionality in case of crashes.
 There are multiple ways in which you may lose funds moved into an IPC subnet, and we strongly advise against deploying IPC on mainnet and/or using it with tokens with real value.**

-This repository includes the reference implementation of all the actors (i.e. smart contracts) responsible for the operation of the IPC (i.e. Inter-Planetary Consensus) protocol.
+This repository includes the reference implementation of all the actors (i.e. smart contracts) responsible for the operation of the IPC (Inter-Planetary Consensus) protocol.
 These actors are written in Solidity and target Filecoin’s FEVM.

 The project accommodates the following main contracts

 - `Gateway.sol`: Implementation of the IPC gateway.
 - `SubnetActor.sol`: Reference implementation of an IPC subnet actor.
-- `SubnetRegistry.sol`: Registry contract for the seamless deployment of subnet actors.
+- `SubnetRegistry.sol`: Registry contract for seamlessly deploying subnet actors.

 # Deploying IPC Solidity contracts
-Before deploying the contract you'll need to configure the `RPC_URL` and `PRIVATE_KEY` environmental variables to point to your network provider and the private key of the address you want to use for the deployment, respectively.
+Before deploying the contract, you'll need to configure the `RPC_URL` and `PRIVATE_KEY` environmental variables to point to your network provider and the private key of the address you want to use for the deployment, respectively.

 Alternatively, you can rename the `env.template` file included in the repo to `.env`, set your variables there, and run `source .env` before running the deployment scripts.

-To deploy the the IPC Solidity contracts in an FEVM network, you can directly run:
+To deploy the IPC Solidity contracts in an FEVM network, you can directly run the following:
 ```bash
 make deploy-ipc
 ```
 The scripts run by `make` make use of hardhat under the hood.
 The default network for the deployment is `localnet` as configured in `hardhat.config.ts`.
-To deploy the contracts in some other network configured in the Hardhat config you can run:
+To deploy the contracts in some other network configured in the Hardhat config you can run the following:
 ```bash
 make deploy-ipc NETWORK=<network-name>
 ```